kyuupichan/electrumx/docs/rpc-interface.rst

 a client has just connected, the number of unprocessed requests should normally be zero.

 Sessions are put into groups, primarily as an anti-DoS measure.
-Initially all connections made within a period of time are put in the same group.
-High bandwidth usage by a member of a group deprioritizes that session, and all members of its group to a lesser extent.
-Low-priority sessions have their requests served after higher priority sessions.
-ElectrumX will start delaying responses to a session if it becomes sufficiently deprioritized.
+Currently each session goes into two groups: one for an IP subnet, and one based on the timeslice it connected in.
+Each member of a group incurs a fraction of the costs of the other group members.
+This appears in the `sessions_` list under the column XCost.

 groups
 ------